Editing Services

 • Any issues I find with the overall story structure such as plot holes, problems with the premise, pacing issues, et cetera.

-6. You read the report and set about revising your manuscript to address the issues I've identified.
-While you revise, please e-mail me if you have questions about anything in the report, if you want feedback about plot changes you're considering, et cetera.
+5. You read the report and set about revising your manuscript to address the issues I’ve identified.
+While you revise, please e-mail me if you have questions about anything in the report, or simply want feedback about plot changes you’re considering, et cetera.
 These "novel after-care" questions are part of the job, and anyway I enjoy answering them and hearing about how your novel is progressing.

 Rates